itswadesh/litekart-docs-old/adminGuide.md

 # Dashboard

-The dashboard of our multi-vendor web app.
-It contains
+The dashboard of our multi-vendor contains

 - Customers count
 - Products count